SylviaRemington/django-books-api/README.md

 (Registering the model here so the admin site can pick it up)

 ### Terminal
-- Run python manage.py makemigrations
+- Run python3 manage.py makemigrations
-- Then run python manage.py migrate
+- Then run python3 manage.py migrate
-- Restart the server python manage.py runserver
+- Restart the server python3 manage.py runserver
 - Navigate to http://localhost:8000/admin and login to create some database entries
 - Add in a function to format the string to make it more readable: (if this doesn’t work, check that the function is indented into the class)